Correlates of Image Memorability in Vision Encoders: Activations, Attention Entropy, Patch Uniformity and Autoencoder Losses: Methodology

 \section{Methodology}

-We explore potential proxies for properties connected to memorability in 2 parts: (1) extracting latent representations and statistics from state-of-the-art vision encoders and conducting Spearman's correlation analysis and generalized linear regression between model-internal features and memorability; (2) training autoencoders on top of the latent representations to explore and propose novel setups to test the loss-memorability hypothesis as done in \cite{bagheri2025modelingvisualmemorabilityassessment, qilin}.
+We explore potential proxies for properties connected to memorability in 2 parts: (1) extracting representations and statistics from state-of-the-art vision encoders and conducting Spearman's correlation analysis and linear regression between model-internal features and memorability; (2) training autoencoders on top of the extracted representations to explore and propose novel setups to investigate the correlation between autoencoder loss and memorability.

-\textbf{Data.} We use images and memorability scores from the MemCat dataset~\cite{goetschalckx2019memcat}, which consists of 10,000 images each belonging to one of 5 categories: animal, food, vehicle, landscape, and sports.
+\textbf{Data.} We primarily use images and memorability scores from the \textbf{MemCat} dataset~\citep{goetschalckx2019memcat}, which consists of 10,000 images each belonging to one of 5 categories: animal, food, vehicle, landscape, and sports.
 MemCat includes crowdsourced annotations from participants who viewed image sequences and indicated whether a given image had been shown earlier in the sequence.
 MemCat includes raw data as well as false-recall corrected memorability scores.
-We use the corrected score ranging between 0.14 and 0.98, has a mean of 0.693, standard deviation of 0.137 and median of 0.714.
+We use the corrected score, ranging between 0.14 and 0.98, with a mean of 0.693, standard deviation of 0.137 and median of 0.714.
+Per category means and standard deviations in MemCat are as follows in increasing order of mean: \textbf{Landscape}: $\mu= 0.526$, $\sigma= 0.138$; \textbf{Vehicle}: $\mu = 0.695$, $\sigma = 0.093$; \textbf{Sports}: $\mu = 0.713$, $\sigma = 0.098$; \textbf{Animal}: $\mu = 0.729$, $\sigma = 0.094$; \textbf{Food}: $\mu= 0.802$, $\sigma= 0.081$.

+We also utilize \textbf{LaMem}~\citep{ICCV15_Khosla_lamem}, which is a larger dataset consisting of 58,741 images.
+The dataset provides 5 random split versions consisting of train-validation-test sets with disjoint images and participants.
+The authors use a random half of the participants for the train and validation scores, and the other half is used to compute the test scores.
+As a result, an image can have different scores in different versions.
+To have a single memorability score, we take the average of the scores for an image in all 5 splits.
+These aggregated scores range between 0.266 and 1.0, have a mean of 0.756, standard deviation of 0.116, and median of 0.769.

-\textbf{Models.} We use the vision encoder from two image-text models, CLIP~\cite{clip} and SigLIP2~\cite{tschannen2025siglip2multilingualvisionlanguage}, as well as a vision-only model DINOv2~\cite{oquab2024dinov}.\footnote{HuggingFace models for CLIP: `openai/clip-vit-base-patch32', SigLIP2: `siglip2-base-patch16-224', DINOv2 `dinov2-base'.} All three vision encoders have 12 layers and are based on the Vision Transformer (ViT, ~\cite{dosovitskiy2021an}), which is the architecture of choice for the visual backbone of many state-of-the-art vision-language models.
+\textbf{Models.} We use the vision encoder from two image-text models, CLIP~\citep{clip} and SigLIP2~\citep{tschannen2025siglip2multilingualvisionlanguage}, as well as a vision-only model DINOv2~\citep{oquab2024dinov}.\footnote{HuggingFace models for CLIP: `openai/clip-vit-base-patch32', SigLIP2: `siglip2-base-patch16-224', DINOv2: `dinov2-base'.} All three vision encoders have 12 layers and are based on the Vision Transformer \citep[ViT;][]{dosovitskiy2021an}, which is the architecture of choice for the visual backbone of many state-of-the-art vision-language models, as well as computer vision models.